 If you’re in a pinch, the microwave works too!
 Be sure to cover your dish with a paper towel to prevent splatter and heat for 60-second increments until hot, stirring in between.

 It can be, but it doesn’t have to!
 If you’re not a huge fan of heat, use jalapeño or omit the hot peppers altogether.
-If you love heat, but can’t find scotch bonnets or habaneros, consider using a couple of jalapeños, and leave in the seeds!
+If you love heat, but can’t find scotch bonnets or habaneros, consider using a couple of jalapeños, and leaving in the seeds!

 Brown stew chicken would be great with Caribbean stewed cabbage, your favorite potato dish, or a deliciously crusty, rustic bread!